kayanerobach/kayanerobach.github.io/_posts/2022-11-27-rmt-theoretical-ecology.md

 This is an investigation on the P-property of the inverse of a random matrix under positive diagonal deformation.
 This project is driven by the objective of understanding properties of large dynamic Lotka Volterra systems equilibria for theoretical ecology.

+The report presents our study of the phase transition phenomena for the feasibility (whether or not there is species extinction at the equilibrium), Volterra Lyapunov stability (non-negative and globally stable equilibrium) and P-property (unique non-negative equilibrium) in the Lotka Volterra model.
+The P-property remains an open problem.

 ### Supporting information

 <br>